 Just a few hours after the wedding, the newlyweds set off on the first part of their long journey to the Swan River Colony.
 After staying in London and Gosport and weeks of waiting for their ship to be ready, Georgiana had no idea that a five month voyage lay ahead.
 She was already pregnant when the ship sailed in October and by February she was making baby clothes.
 After months of headaches and sickness, recording the monotony and deprivation of daily life aboard ship in her journal, she felt there was nothing more of interest to write.
 Her entry for 22nd February reads like something we might write in a diary today.
 ‘It is so stupid.
 I shall not write any more until I arrive at Swan River.’

 After nearly five months the ‘Warrior’ arrived in Fremantle WA and soon afterwards Georgiana saw what is now Perth for the first time.
 She was struck by the beauty of the landscape but not by the ramshackle collection of tents, crowded huts and livestock that was the new colony.
 Even the governor’s quarters where she stayed were still tents.
 The original plan was to take up 2500 acres on either side of the Swan River but Georgiana was greatly troubled by the heat, flies and fleas and a bout of dysentery.
-Molloy decided to take up an additional grant further along the river at Guildford with James Stirling the Lieutenant Governor as his neighbour but, when a new plan was discussed, Georgiana encouraged her husband to agree to it.
+Molloy decided to take up an additional grant further along the river with James Stirling the Lieutenant Governor as his neighbour but, when a new plan was discussed, Georgiana encouraged her husband to agree to it.
 It was already clear that Perth couldn’t accommodate or support the throngs of settlers arriving and Stirling had recently seen a potential site for a new sub-colony further south.
 With the birth of her first child closer than she thought, Georgiana longed for cool sea breezes and some peace.
 She supported Plan B. ‘The Governor and Mrs Stirling strongly prompted me to persuade Molloy to this end.’